MaxLeap/Demo-Geolocations-iOS/README.md

 ## Overview

-The project teaches you how to save a geographic coordinate with LAS and how to search the location record around a certain geographic range.
+The project teaches you how to save a geographic coordinate with MaxLeap and how to search the location record around a certain geographic range.

 ## Features